jlevy/kmd/kmd/docs/markdown/topics/a2_philosophy_of_kmd.md

   You shouldn't need to be a programmer to use any task—but any task should be extensible with arbitrary code (written by you and an LLM) when needed.

-- **Augment human skills and judgement:** Some agent-style tools aim for pure automation.
+- **Augment human skills and judgement:** Many AI agent efforts aim for pure automation.
   But even with powerful LLMs and tools, full automation is rare.
   Invariably, the best results come from human review wherever it's needed—experimenting with different models and prompts, looking at what works, focusing expert human attention in the right places.
   The most flexible tools augment, not replace, your ability to review and manipulate information.
+  It should help both very technical users, like developers, as well as less technical but sophisticated users who aren't traditional programmers.

 - **Accelerate discovery of the workflows that work best:** We have so many powerful APIs, models, libraries, and tools now—but the real bottleneck is in discovering and then